 - The prototype will have to be tested by your key-users.
 A completed test matrix is the deliverable.

 Make sure to keep track of all deliverables.
 You might like my Excel-based to-do list template.

 Gantt chart (or diagram)

 A Gantt chart is a way to visualize a project plan using bar charts.
 Every activity is depicted by a bar that is arranged in the right sequence, indicating its position within the overall project as well as its duration.
-My project plan Excel template uses the Gantt approach.
+Get my Gantt chart template here.

 A kick-off meeting or project kick-off is the initial meeting at the start of a project, which is used to inform the project team about the details of the project, including the project timeline, key milestones, project organization and roles and responsibilities.